sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 Throughout the pilot, there were 13 requests through the GCXchange Teams channel to see if specific software had already been assessed by another department or to ask what is being used in other departments.
 Similar questions were also received by email to the IT Strategy team who then tried to make the connections to the right teams to get the answers.

-One example of this is a question received from NRCan asking about ESDC’s use of the recording feature in Teams and if ESDC had done a security/privacy assessment on that feature in order to align with ATIP requirements.
+One example of this is a question received from NRCan asking about ESDC's use of the recording feature in Teams and if ESDC had done a security/privacy assessment on that feature in order to align with ATIP requirements.
-The IT Strategy team connected NRCan with ESDC’s Security and Privacy teams who were able to respond.
+The IT Strategy team connected NRCan with ESDC's Security and Privacy teams who were able to respond.
 Privacy also shared a privacy checklist that others can reuse.

-Teams from DFO got in touch after seeing the GCXchange group page to learn more about ESDC’s software intake process.
+Teams from DFO got in touch after seeing the GCXchange group page to learn more about ESDC's software intake process.
 Documentation about this process was shared back with them.

 ### The GC has legal cover to share software assessments between departments